stevelea/EVChargingTrackerHA/custom_components/evchargingtracker/README.md

 ## Prerequisites

 - Home Assistant instance (Core, OS, Container, or Supervised)
-- EV Charging Tracker application running with the API server enabled (running on port 8000)
+- EV Charging Tracker application running with the API server enabled
 - Network access from Home Assistant to the EV Charging Tracker application

+## Important Update: Port Configuration

+The EV Charging Tracker now uses a proxy-based solution that serves both the UI and API on port 5000.

+- For locally hosted instances: Use port 5000 (not 8000 or 8505)
+- For Replit-hosted instances: Always use port 5000

 ## Installation